markus-zzz/zzzconsulting-website/_posts/2018-07-17-i2c-controller-part-1.markdown

 will effectively block the simulation unless it is constantly being fed with command packets over the socket.
-As a lucky coincidence this stream of socket commands is exactly what happens in the test suite used in this post as it constantly busy waits after each write to the control register.
+As a lucky coincidence this stream of socket commands is exactly what happens in the test suite used in this post as it constantly busy-waits on the status register after each write to the control register.

 Later on though when we use QEMU and a proper interrupt driven device driver this will present a problem so we might as well try to solve it now.
 On the